WismutHansen/READ2ME/README.md

 - Adds a cover image with the current date to the MP3 files.
 - For urls from wikipedia, uses the wikipedia python library to extract article content
 - Automatic retrieval of new articles from specified sources at defined intervals (currently hard coded to twice a day at 5AM and 5PM local time).
 Sources and keywords can be specified via text files.
-- Turn any seed text (url or manually entered text) into a podcast (currently works with edge-tts and F5)
+- Turn any seed text (url or manually entered text) into a podcast
 - Chrome Extension available on the Chrome WebStore: [READ2ME Browser Companion](https://chromewebstore.google.com/detail/read2me-browser-companion/khbimiljkjbgnphmpeoimkppidmgnelb).
-If you prefere installing the Extension from source, it's available in this repository as well.
+If you prefer installing the Extension from source, it's available in this repository as well.

 ## Requirements

 - Python 3.10 or higher
-- Dependencies listed in `requirements.txt` for edge-tts, separate requirements for F5 and StyleTTS2.
+- [uv](https://docs.astral.sh/uv/getting-started/installation/) for python package management
+- [pnpm](https://pnpm.io/) for javascript package management

 ## Installation

-### Python Installation
+### FastAPI backend

 1. **Clone the repository:**